Testing Continuous Spontaneous Localization model with charged macro-molecules: The model

 where $m_0$ is a reference mass, taken equal to that of a nucleon, and $\hat \mu_\k$ is the Fourier transform of the mass density operator.
-Here, we also defined the free Hamiltonian $\hat H_0$ of the system, which is derived as follows.
+Here, $\hat H_0$ is the free Hamiltonian of the system, which is derived as follows.